cyverse-education/usfs/docs/step7.md

 9. You will receive a notification and be redirected to the [![][analysis]{width=20}](https://de.cyverse.org/analyses){target=_blank} [Analyses](https://de.cyverse.org/analyses){target=_blank} page.

-10. When Muscle analysis has the status **Completed**, you may click the folder icon next to the analysis name, to navigate to and browse the outputs for this analysis.
+10. When the analysis has the status **Completed**, you may click the folder icon next to the analysis name, to navigate to and browse the outputs for this analysis.
 You may need to refresh your web browser to see the updated status.

+!!!
+Danger "Setting minimums"

+    As a general rule of thumb, the "**Advanced Settings (optional)**" tab can be passed over when starting an analysis.
+The Kubernetes scheduler provides everyone with at least 4 CPUs and 16 GiB of memory.

+    By asking for the "minimum" you're locking in that amount for your analysis.
+If the system is busy and there are many users on the VICE cluster, asking for an entire 128 CPU node may leave you in a queue, waiting minutes or hours for a free resource to become available.

+    Its a good rule of thumb, and a neighborly courtesy to other users not to ask for maximum CPU and RAM unless absolutely necessary.

+    More importantly, asking for larger minimums will result in a faster burn rate for your CPU hours, 1 allocation unit = 1 CPU core / hour.

 ------------------------------------------------------------------------